IntersectMBO/hf-wg-documentation/policies/hardfork-submission-criteria.md

 This policy aims to apply to the most normal circumstances, special cases such as security upgrades may not necessarily apply.

-### Context
+## Context

-- The hard fork working group **can not** decide if Cardano is ready to hard fork, this is up to the ICC, SPOs and DReps.
+- The hard fork working group **can not** decide if Cardano is ready to hard fork, this is up to the CC, SPOs and DReps.
   - Historically, the working group could decide this, but we are now in the *brave new world*.
-- The HFWG **can** decide when to recommend the submission of a hard fork initiation action - *When do we think we are ready for SPOs and the ICC to consider a hard fork?*
+- The HFWG **can** decide when to recommend the submission of a hard fork initiation action - *When do we think we are ready for SPOs and the CC to consider a hard fork?*
 - The HFWG **can** recommend key indicators we would like to see met before a hard fork is ratified, these indicators can be forwarded to the voters for consideration.
 - The decision to recommend the submission of a hard fork action must be ratified by the Technical Steering Committee.
 - Submitting a hard fork does not guarantee the ratification and enactment of a hard fork.